rapid7/insightconnect-plugins/zscaler/help.md

 #### Blacklist URL

 This action is used to add or remove URLs from a blacklist.
+These URLs will appear in the "Blocked Malicious URLs" section on the Advanced Threats Policy page.

 ##### Input